Skip to content

 • Errors propagate up with context

-The 3 AM Reality
+The 3 AM Reality:

 Substation handles all of this.
 Retry logic.
 Cache fallback.
 Clear error messages.
 Not "Error: Error occurred" - we're better than that.